pact-foundation/docs.pact.io/website/docs/pact_broker/recording_deployments_and_releases.md

 * Check that the Pact library for the provider language you are using supports the `{ deployedOrReleased: true }` selector.
 As of the date of writing this document (6 Aug 2021) those languages are Pact JS, Pact Ruby and the Dockerized or standalone pact-provider-verifier.
 If your language has not implemented that selector, then there will be an open issue in the Github repo for the feature - please go and comment on it that you are interested in using the feature.
 You can start using the new feature even if your provider library does not support the new selector - you'll just need to use tags and deployments in parallel until the new selector is supported.
 * Ensure you are using the Pact Broker Client CLI 1.47.0 or later (0.47.0.0 or later of the pact-cli Docker image).
 * Create an environment resource for each of your environments using the `create-environment` command in the Pact Broker CLI.
+If you are using Pactflow, you will need the `environment:manage:*` permission associated with the Administrator role to create an environment.
-* Wherever you are are calling `pact-broker create-version-tag --pacticipant PACTICIPANT --version VERSION --tag ENVIRONMENT` after a deployment, add another command `pact-broker record-deployment --pacticipant PACTICIPANT --version VERSION --environment ENVIRONMENT` (or `record-release` if appropriate).
+* Wherever you are are calling `pact-broker create-version-tag` after a deployment, add another command `pact-broker record-deployment --pacticipant PACTICIPANT --version VERSION --environment ENVIRONMENT` (or `record-release` if appropriate).
-* If your provider library supports it, in the provider codebase, add another selector `{ deployedOrReleased: true }` to the consumerVersionSelectors.
+* If your provider library supports it, in the provider codebase, add another selector `{ "deployedOrReleased": true }` to the consumerVersionSelectors.
 It's ok if the same pact is returned for multiple selectors - they are de-duplicated.
-When you run the verification step, you should see that some of pacts have been selected because they are deployed/released.
+When you run the verification step, you should see in the output that some of pacts have been selected because they are deployed/released.
 * Once all the integrations for a particular application have started using `record-deployment`, update the application's `can-i-deploy` call to use `--to-environment ENVIRONMENT` instead of `--to ENVIRONMENT`.
 Drop any use of the `--all` option for mobile applications and code libraries.
-* When you are confident that everything is working correctly, you can remove the `create-version-tag` calls, and remove the `{ tag: "<ENVIRONMENT>" }` selector from the consumerVersionSelectors in the provider project.
-If your provider library does not yet support the new selector, you'll need to keep the old tag selector in place until it is supported, and you can upgrade.
+* If/when your provider supports the new selector, and you are confident that everything is working correctly, you can remove the `create-version-tag` calls, and remove the `{ tag: "<ENVIRONMENT>" }` selector from the consumerVersionSelectors in the provider project.

 You can see can see the overall diff required to migrate to `record-deployment` (which is very small) in the PRs for the [example-consumer](https://github.com/pactflow/example-consumer/pull/9/files) and the [example-provider](https://github.com/pactflow/example-provider/pull/13/files) that are used in the [CI/CD workshop](https://docs.pactflow.io/docs/workshops/ci-cd/) which has been updated to use `record-deployment` instead of tags.